 The sensor at the driveway reports back: Nope.
 Nobody's in the driveway.

-This message is captured by the SNMP Manager which again uses the Management Information Base to tie the OID sensor message that was reported by the "driveway sensor" (a simple "No" response) back into the human readable 123 Main St. which is displayed.
+This message is captured by the SNMP Manager which again uses the Management Information Base to tie the OID sensor message that was reported by the "driveway sensor" (a simple "No" response) back into the human-readable 123 Main St. which is displayed.

 Here at DPS, we will occasionally have clients that require specific MIBs for their applications.
 One client, James, needed to be able to identify all of the printers on his LAN via SNMP by asking every device for its OID at user-defined time intervals.
 He needed to email any reporting events to the SNMP monitor, and he had to do that without busting his budget.

 Another client had a need to send certain SET commands to remote units at some microwave sites.
 The units were not capable of sending those commands.
 Our solution had custom OIDs that were configured with variable bindings to accept SNMP Traps.
-This allowed monitoring and control of the remote microwave sites with the ability to toggle up to 40 discrete relays in the system.
-This solution saved them money and down time and increased the use of existing equipment for the customer.
+This allowed monitoring and control of the remote microwave sites with the ability to toggle up to 40 discrete relays in the managed system.